DavidVazquez22/EVChargePlanner/README.md

 # EVChargePlanner

-⚡ A full-stack application that calculates the cheapest time windows to charge one or more electric vehicles, based on real day-ahead electricity prices from the Norwegian market.
-Built as a learning project to practice algorithmic problem-solving, external API integration, and DevOps fundamentals on top of a solid C#/.NET backend and a React/TypeScript frontend.
+⚡ A full-stack application that calculates the cheapest time windows to charge one or more electric vehicles, based on real day-ahead electricity prices from the Norwegian market — and reserves them so future plans respect what's already scheduled.
+Built as a portfolio project to practice algorithmic problem-solving, external API integration, and DevOps fundamentals on top of a C#/.NET backend and a React/TypeScript frontend.

-> **Status: actively in development.** Core functionality (pricing, planning algorithm, auth, CRUD, CI) is working end-to-end.
-Some features described in "Roadmap" below are still being built.
+> **Status: actively in development.** Core functionality is complete and tested end-to-end.
+Deployment to Azure is the last remaining piece.

 ## What it does

-- Fetches real day-ahead electricity prices for Norway (via [hvakosterstrommen.no](https://www.hvakosterstrommen.no/strompris-api), a public API built on Nord Pool data), refreshed automatically by a background service.
+- **Live electricity prices**: fetches real day-ahead prices for Norway (via [hvakosterstrommen.no](https://www.hvakosterstrommen.no/strompris-api), a public API built on Nord Pool data).
+A background service refreshes them automatically and starts pulling tomorrow's prices as soon as they're published, without any manual step.
-- Lets users register their electric vehicles (battery capacity, max charging power).
+- **Car catalog**: a curated catalog of 30 common EV/PHEV models (grouped by brand) autofills battery capacity and charging power when adding a car — the owner still picks their own name for it (e.g. "David's Car").
-- Given one or more vehicles, their current/target battery percentage, and an optional departure deadline, calculates the **cheapest continuous charging window** for each — sharing a limited number of chargers fairly, prioritizing whichever vehicle has the tightest deadline.
+- **Multi-vehicle, multi-charger planning**: given one or more vehicles, their current/target battery percentage, an optional arrival time, and an optional departure deadline, it calculates the **cheapest charging window** for each — sharing a limited number of named chargers, prioritizing whichever vehicle has the tightest deadline, with minute-level precision (no unrealistic hour-boundary conflicts between vehicles).
-- If there isn't enough time before the deadline for a full charge, it tells the user how far the battery will realistically get instead of just failing silently.
-- Visualizes today's hourly prices on a chart.
+- **Honest partial-charge feedback**: if a full charge isn't possible, the app says exactly how far the battery will get — and distinguishes *why*: a tight deadline vs. price data simply not being available that far ahead yet.
+- **Persisted reservations**: confirming a calculated plan reserves those exact time slots per charger.
+The next plan calculated — for the same or a different vehicle — has to work around what's already reserved, just like a real shared charger would.
+Reservations can be reviewed and cancelled from the dashboard.
+- **Live dashboard**: an hourly price chart (day/date labels appear automatically once tomorrow's prices are in) plus a table of today's reserved sessions with estimated cost, refreshed automatically every few minutes.

 ## Why this project

-This is a deliberately more algorithm-heavy project than a typical CRUD app: the core of it is a scheduling problem (multiple vehicles competing for limited charging capacity, under time constraints, optimizing for cost) rather than just reading and writing database records.
-It was also chosen for its relevance to the Norwegian market, where EV adoption is exceptionally high.
+This is a deliberately more algorithm-heavy project than a typical CRUD app: the core of it is a scheduling problem (multiple vehicles competing for limited charging capacity, under time constraints, optimizing for cost, with real-world minute precision) rather than just reading and writing database records.
+It was also chosen for its relevance to the Norwegian market, where EV adoption is exceptionally high — and where electricity prices can genuinely swing from a few öre to several kroner per kWh within the same day.

 ## Tech stack